-Essentially, building a trail in any community is an effort that comes from many individuals.
-From design to operation and compromise, towns have successfully implemented trails into their communities with many added benefits.
+Essentially, building a trail in any community is an effort that involves many individuals.
+From design to operation and compromise, towns have successfully integrated trails into their communities with many added benefits.
 Throughout this report, evidence has suggested that putting a trail through a community can yield beneficial results in the form of economic impact, home property values, health and wellness benefits as well a ensure a safe place for recreational activities that all can enjoy.
-However, it is also important to validate the concerns and needs of residents and work with them to ensure an easy implementation.
-As trails continue to become mainstream amenities in communities across the country, it is the duty of trail managers and other recreational agencies to work together to ensure a safe, equitable, and enjoyable trail experience for all who choose to use this recreational facility.
+However, it is also important to validate the concerns and needs of residents and work with them to ensure smooth implementation.
+As trails continue to become mainstream amenities in communities across the country, it is the duty of trail managers and other recreational agencies to work together to ensure a safe and enjoyable trail experience for all who choose to use these recreational facilities.